Afraid to Talk

-Afraid to Talk is a 1932 American pre-Code drama film directed by Edward L. Cahn and written by Tom Reed.
+Afraid to Talk is a 1932 American pre-Code drama film directed by Edward L. Cahn with a screenplay written by Tom Reed based on the 1930 play Merry-Go-Round by Albert Maltz and George Sklar.
 The film stars Eric Linden, Sidney Fox, Tully Marshall, Louis Calhern, George Meeker and Robert Warwick.
 The film was released on December 1, 1932, by Universal Pictures.